Simple Living With Nature

 A woman holding usnea, and usnea lichen growing in a forest.

 You have most likely seen usnea, also known as Old Man’s Beard, when you are out in the forest.
 I see it all the time hanging in long strands from conifers when I’m hiking here in the pacific northwest.
-What you may not have known is that usnea is a super medicinal lichen!
-I love it when I find out that a plant (or lichen in this case) that I’ve seen for years is beneficial in some way.
-Foraging for usnea and learning how to identify it isn’t difficult and is the first step to using this powerful natural medicine.
+What you may not have known is that usnea is a super useful lichen!
+I love it when I find out that a plant (or lichen in this case) that I’ve seen for years has herbal uses.
+Foraging for usnea and learning how to identify it isn’t difficult and is the first step to using this powerful lichen.

 A woman holding freshly foraged usnea.